For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Adult Price: £25

-You’ll visit the magnificent State Apartments, see the wax-works, explore the exhibitions and climb Guy and Caesar’s Towers for panoramic views—before visiting the Gaol.
+Experience life in medieval times as we take an insightful tour of Warwick Castle.
+You’ll visit the magnificent State Apartments, see the wax-works, explore the exhibitions and climb Guy and Caesar’s Towers for panoramic views, before visiting the Gaol.
 You may even get to see the firing of the greatest of medieval siege weapons, the Trebuchet.
 'The Castle Dungeon' is a separate experience and not included.